concert without borders

 This event is free and open to the public and is being widely publicized throughout US and Mexico, both on social media and through TV channels, press and internet.

-Concert Without Borders takes place simultaneously in the states of Sonora and Arizona every spring.
+Concert Without Borders takes place simultaneously in the states of Sonora and Arizona every year.
 The event is located immediately to the west of the Douglas/Agua Prieta port-of-entry in the cities of Douglas, AZ and Agua Prieta, SON.

 The audience includes the borderland communities of Bisbee, Douglas, Sierra Vista, Elfrida, Agua Prieta, Naco, Cananea, Hermosillo, Phoenix and Tucson.